 Here are 3 examples of how publishers leverage AI advancements:

 - Forbes.
 They launched Bertie, an AI-driven CMS.
 It is a publishing platform with AI that was created especially for the internal newsroom of journalists, expert contributor networks, and partners.
 It offers real-time trending subjects to cover, tips on how to write catchier headlines, and suggestions for relevant pictures.

 - The Washington Post.
 They released Heliograf, a unique automated storytelling system developed for hyperlocal reporting.
-They can cover every high school football game played in the Washington D.C. area each week thanks to their ability to generate whole stories from quantitative data.
+Thanks to their ability to generate whole stories from quantitative data, they can cover every high school football game played in the Washington D.C. area each week.
 Thanks to the Heliograf, they can cover any game for which they have statistics, and readers will be able to get coverage almost immediately.

 - Bloomberg.
 They created a product named Cyborg.
 It keeps track of the management of content creation.
 At the end of each quarter, it can produce hundreds of pieces regarding company earnings reports.
 Cyborg is programmed to recognize and extract all of their crucial numbers immediately.

 With the help of AI, companies can increase their revenues by optimizing digital marketing campaigns, channels, audiences, and market performances.

 AI also helps measure the impact on customers and revenues and improve customer satisfaction by creating personalized content.